nemanjan00/console/README.md

 # ponsole

-pretty node console wrapper for adding colors and icons
+Pretty node console wrapper for adding colors and iconsi with middleware support.

 ## Install